EigenvalueSeven/LN-Ranks/README.md

 ### Do:
 * Only edit the chapter-specific tabs of the spreadsheet (`Chapter 1`, `Chapter 2`, etc).
 Within those tabs, **only** update the `Name` and `Last updated` columns.
 * Put your name, the chapter you updated, and the date on the `Instrucitons & Check-in` tab.
+* Try to match the capitalization of names on the high scores.
+The spreadsheet considers identical names with different capitalization to be different.

 ---